 And if your dog loves doughnuts, he most definitely would love chewing on these Goughnuts.
 Made of natural rubber, it can withstand extreme chewing.

-Some chew toys can be left out for your pup that can help keep plaque down, such as this teething tube for puppies.
+Some chew toys can be left out for your pup that can help keep plaque down, such as this toothbrush dog chew toy.

 Plush Chew Toys

 Your dog may love plush toys for play.
 These toys can be found at pet retailers such as Petsmart and Petco.
 However, plush toys can be found at stores such as Target and even Dollar Tree.
 Although these toys may be very popular, it is important to make sure the size and materials are appropriate for your dog.